"If a boy lives in a home with no male present, who is going to teach that boy to be a positive and productive man?"

 Serving the Single Mother

 An important part of our vision is to serve and care for the family of our Forerunners, focusing primarily on the mother.
-Parenting was made to be handled by two people and when one of those partners is not around, it makes things really hard on the one left standing.
-Our mothers need help in many areas and many times have no one around to help them out and to support them.
+Parenting was made to be handled by two people and when one of those partners is not around, it makes things difficult for the one left standing.
+Our mothers need help in many areas and often have no one around to to support them.

-Forerunner feels called to be a connector for our single mothers to the resources in our great community that can help her out.
+Forerunner feels called to be a connector for our single mothers to the resources in our great community.
 That includes connecting each mom to a local church and community of believers.
 We want to open doors that she might not be able to open herself through our connections and resources in Lake Highlands.
-We want to be in her corner whether she needs help finding a job, fixing her car, or teaching and supporting her child.
+We want to be in her corner whether she needs help finding a job, fixing her car, or teaching her child.

 We want to